deborah-pardoq86q/notes/README.md

 # 2023-11-20
 - "Write code that is easy to understand and maintain.
 Use clear and descriptive variable names, write concise and readable functions, and avoid unnecessary complexity.
 Remember that code is read more often than it is written, so make it easy for others (and your future self) to understand what's going on."

+# 2023-11-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools like Trello, Asana, or Todoist to keep track of your tasks and deadlines.
+These tools can help organize your thoughts and make it easier to stay on track.
+3. Set priorities for each task based on its importance and deadline.
+By prioritizing your task list, you can make sure you focus on the most critical tasks first.
+4. Learn to say "no" to tasks that are not a good fit for your skills or schedule.
+It' s okay to turn down work that isn't a great use of YOUR time and energy.
+5. Stay organized and up-to-date with your code and project files.
+Version control systems like Git can be invaluable for tracking changes and coordinating team efforts.
+6. Don' t be afraid to ask for help or advice from more experienced colleagues.
+Learning from others and sharing knowledge is an essential part of growing as a programmer.
+7. Keep learning and staying up to date with new technologies and programming languages.
+The industry is constantly changing, so it' is important to adapt and grow with it.